romanomaccary/geneticgrbs_v2/README.md

 _Code Contributors_ (in alphabetical order): G. Angora, L. Bazzanini, L. Ferro, C. Guidorzi, and A. Tsvetkova.

+## Description

+In order to run the GA minimization procedure, the BATSE or the _Swift_/BAT light curves (LCs) are needed.
+Instead, if you just want to simulate a new set of LCs (given a set of seven SS96 parameters) the code in this repository should be sufficient.

 The GA has been implemented using [`PyGAD`](https://github.com/ahmedfgad/GeneticAlgorithmPython) (`v3.3.1`), a FOSS Python library containing a collection of several machine learning algorithms.

 The Python code that implements the SS96 stochastic model was originally forked from [this public repository](https://github.com/anastasia-tsvetkova/lc_pulse_avalanche), but has undergone significant changes.